 Eligibility Japan's rail system is one of the world's finest.
 "JR" refers to Japan Railways Group, the former Japan National Railways (JNR) nationwide government-owned railways--now six separate regional privatized companies which cooperate with each other.
 Travelers on "temporary visitor" entry status to Japan should consider purchasing a Japan Rail Pass and will likely save money if they plan to travel by rail throughout Japan.
 Visitors entering Japan on visas for stays longer than 90 days (e.g., employees, missionaries, students, and English teachers) are, unfortunately, not eligible.
 Japan Rail Pass is available for 7, 14 or 21 consecutive days from the day you designate when you pick the pass up in Japan.

-Rail Passes should be bought online less than 30 days prior to first intended use in Japan, and using the only official JR Rail Pass dedicated site, japanrailpass.net/en/, available (other sites are third-party and don't allow online reservations, so I don't recommend them).
+Rail Passes may be purchased online starting 30 days prior to first intended use in Japan, and using the only official JR Rail Pass dedicated site, japanrailpass.net/en/, available 6am-1150pm JT (other sites are third-party and don't allow online reservations, so I don't recommend them).
 You enter your passport information online at purchase and you pick up the actual pass up after arrival in Japan at a travel service center after showing the "temporary visitor" stamp in your passport.

 Japan Rail Pass Value A JR Rail Pass allows you virtually unlimited reserved seat travel on all of the JR Group rail lines, including all Shinkansen (Bullet Trains) except Nozomi and Mizuho trains, the fastest Shinkansen running between Tokyo west to Osaka and Kyushu, respectively, which trains require additional incremental fares for each use for Japan Rail Pass holders.
 Hikari and Sakura Shinkansen run these same routes at no cost to JR Rail Pass holders, but make a few more stops.
 To demonstrate Pass value: